 In a letter to the Office of the Director of the NIH, Dr. Marguerite Pappaioanou, the AAVMC's former executive director, and Dr. W. Ron DeHaven, CEO of the American Veterinary Medical Association (AVMA), expressed support for the important role played by the National Center for Research Resources (NCRR) and the need for the National Center for Advancing Translational Sciences (NCATS) to maintain strong and vital comparative medicine programs.

 Biomedical Research Opportunities for Veterinary Students

 The AAVMC is a co-sponsor of the Merial-NIH National Veterinary Scholars Symposium

-, which will be held this year at Colorado State University.
+, held in July 2013 at Michigan State University.
 The symposium is the culmination of the Merial Veterinary Scholars Program

 , whose mission is to expose veterinary students in their first or second year of veterinary school to biomedical research and career opportunities in research.
 At the symposium, veterinary students from all over the United States and Canada meet to present their research findings and share experiences from their various programs.
 The symposium includes presentations by and networking opportunities with invited veterinary scientists, researchers and faculty members.

 In 2010, the AAVMC Board of Directors established the AAVMC Excellence in Research Award

 to recognize outstanding research and scholarly achievements in the field of veterinary medicine.
 The award recognizes an individual who, over the course of his or her career, has demonstrated excellence in original research, leadership in the scientific community, and mentoring of trainees and colleagues in any discipline of veterinary medicine.